DarBarri/Allumeria-Skin-Viewer/README.md

 ## Known Bugs

-Allumeria >64x64 Texture Bug: Allumeria itself that turns any skins higher than 64x64 into a chaotic mess for online players.
-While this viewer can render higher resolutions (like 128x128 or 256x256) perfectly fine for local previewing
+Allumeria >64x64 Texture Bug: Allumeria turns any skins higher than 64x64 into a chaotic mess for online players.